Whitney Dosty: Career

 Following her college career, Dosty played professional standing volleyball in Puerto Rico, Switzerland, Korea, Azerbaijan and Turkey.
 While she was playing in Turkey she suffered a dislocated ankle in 2014 that ended her standing volleyball career.
 She underwent three surgeries on her ankle, however, medical treatment and physical therapy were only temporary fixes, and she then transitioned to sitting volleyball.

 She made her international debut at the World Para Volleyball Championship in 2018 and won a silver medal.
 She again competed at the World Championship in 2022 and won a bronze medal.
 She represented the United States at the 2020 Summer Paralympics in sitting volleyball and won a gold medal.
 On July 10, 2024, she was named to team USA's roster to compete at the 2024 Summer Paralympics.

 Personal life

 Dosty was born to Robbie and Toni Dosty, and has an older sister, Sybil.
-Her father played college basketball at Arizona and her sister played basketball at Arizona State.
+Her father played college basketball at Arizona and her sister played basketball at University of Tennessee and Arizona State.

 She is also a swimsuit designer for women with long torsos, and the founder of Wavelength Swimwear.